-A student who withdraws after the program starts will forfeit the non-refundable confirmation fee, 5% of the Semester Program Fee and the non-recoverable costs from the Partner Institution.
-Refund of the remaining Semester Program Fee will be determined on a daily pro-rata basis until 60% of the semester has been completed.
+A student who withdraws after the program starts will forfeit the non-refundable confirmation fee and 5% of the Semester Program Fee.
+Refund of the remaining Semester Program Fee will be determined on a daily prorata basis until 60% of the semester has been completed.
 No refunds will be calculated after 60% of the semester has elapsed.
 Weekends are included in counted days, except when part of a scheduled period of non-attendance of five days or more, such as spring break.